nickserv/danamccurdy.com/_posts/2016-10-09-the-person-you-think-you-are.md

 like so much smoke,
 like forgetting a dream.

-abandoning who you aren’t,
+Abandoning who you aren’t,
 nothing is left,
 except what you are.